simular-ai/Agent-S/README.md

 os.environ["OPENAI_API_KEY"] = "<YOUR_API_KEY>"
 ```

-We also support Azure OpenAI, Anthropic, and vLLM inference.
+We also support Azure OpenAI, Anthropic, Gemini, Open Router, and vLLM inference.
 For more information refer to [models.md](models.md).

 ### Setup Retrieval from Web using Perplexica
 Agent S works best with web-knowledge retrieval.
 To enable this feature, you need to setup Perplexica: